 - the police

 We may make enquiries with other agencies such as your GP or your child’s school.

 If you object to us making these enquiries, a court direction may be sought if necessary so we can make our enquiries.

 How will we use your information?

-Sometimes information is shared as part of research to do with family court proceedings.
-We will only publish this in a way which means you cannot be identified.
+- if you would be willing to take part in research by Cafcass.
+We only publish research in a way which means you cannot be identified.